by Daniel A. Rosen |

 The Academy will build on several existing initiatives already in place within the DC DOC.
 The culinary program run with the DC Central Kitchen, the Guest Services certificate program run with UDC, the Mayor’s Project Empowerment re-entry program – all offer useful existing activities for the Academy to build on.
-The CTF “D” building also offers existing commercial kitchen facilities with excess capacity.
-If the current jail facility is relocated, the Academy will work with DOC to identity facilities requirements that will keep the program viable over the long term.
+The CTF “D” building also offers existing commercial kitchen facilities with excess capacity in the short term.
+When the new Annex facility is constructed, the infrastructure needs of the Academy should be accounted for as well.
+The Academy will work with DOC to identity facilities requirements that will keep the program viable over the long term.

-The Academy will be physically headquartered inside the DC Jail’s Correctional Treatment Facility (CTF), within the DOC’s re-entry program cellblock, to take advantage of existing administrative processes.
+The Academy will be physically headquartered inside the DC Jail’s Correctional Treatment Facility (CTF) in the short term, and relocate to the Annex when viable.
 To start, three to six Academy staff members will augment existing DOC personnel.
 We fully recognize the challenges of establishing and maintaining a program of this scope within a correctional environment, and understand the primacy of security requirements; we will work hand in hand with the DOC to ensure security needs are met.

 The Academy will occupy one full D building cellblock to start (both A and B sides) with an adjoining kitchen facility in the center hallway.
 Between both halves of the cellblock, around 100 inmates will eventually take part.
 Inmates from the CDF (main jail) culinary program who are eligible will need to move regularly between the two buildings.